Whether you’re a patient or a provider, you know how quickly time can pass during a health care encounter.

 It’s helpful to complete a pre-visit assessment tool that covers your daily habits related to diet, activity, sleep and stress that can be reviewed by your health care provider during the encounter.

-You can also complete my scientifically-validated Six Factor Quiz online that identifies your lifestyle, habit and mindset factors that are barriers to successful weight management.
+My Six Factor Quiz in my book, Six Factors to Fit: Weight Loss that Works for You!, identifies your lifestyle, habit and mindset factors that are barriers to successful weight management.

 2-Take a Weight-Focused History